 This is the video called: “Why Patagonia is Fighting for Public Lands”

-And you can read the whole incredible story by clicking here (forbes.com).
+And you can read the whole incredible story on forbes.com.

 No, it would not.
 This is a very special type of angle that does not work for most commercial companies.
 However, I did include it on the list as I really admire what Patagonia did.